Mangueshi Temple: Relocation to Ponda

+Structure

-The original site was a very simple structure, and the current structure was only built under Maratha rule, some 150 years after it had been moved.
-The Peshwas donated the village of Mangeshi to the temple in 1739 on the suggestion of their Sardar, Shri Ramchandra Malhar Sukhtankar, who was a staunch follower of Shri Mangesh.
-Just a few years after it was built, this area too fell into Portuguese hands in 1763, but by now, the Portuguese had lost their initial religious zeal and had been repeatedly defeated by the Marathas and had become quite tolerant of other religions, and so, this structure remained untouched.
+The original site was a very simple structure, and the current structure was only built under the Maratha Empire, some 150 years after it had been moved.
+The Peshwas donated the village of Mangeshi to the temple in 1739 on the suggestion of their Sardar, Shri Ramchandra Malhar Sukhtankar, who was a staunch devotee of Shri Mangesh.
+Just a few years after it was built, this area fell into Portuguese authority in 1763.
+By then, the Portuguese had lost their initial religious zeal and had been repeatedly defeated by the Marathas and had become quite tolerant of other religions, so this structure remained untouched.

+Historical documentation regarding the appearance and design of the initial temple erected in Priol immediately after the relocation is unavailable.
+A secondary temple structure was later constructed on the site during the golden period of Maratha rule.
+In 1890 CE, a third temple building was constructed at the same location.

+The fourth major renovation (jiroddhara) of the temple complex concluded on the day of Magha Shukla Purnima in Shaka 1894.
+On this auspicious day, corresponding to 17 February 1973, a golden kalasha (holy vessel) was officially installed atop the roof of the shrine of Lord Mangesh.